 The Write Enable (WREN) instruction is for setting Write Enable Latch (WEL) bit.
-For those instructions like PP/ PP4B, 4PP/4PP4B, SE/SE4B, BE32K/BE32K4B, BE/BE4B, CE, WRSR, WREAR, WRFBR, ESFBR, and WRSCUR which are intended to change the device content WEL bit should be set every time after the WREN instruction setting the WEL bit.
-Please note that a Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending any of those instructions.
+For those instructions like PP/PP4B, 4PP/4PP4B, SE/SE4B, BE32K/BE32K4B, BE/BE4B, CE, and WRSR, which are intended to change the device content WEL bit should be set every time after the WREN instruction setting the WEL bit.